ikeman09/sanghaya-gpt-bot/README.md

 * Set up virtual env `python3 -m venv .venv`
 * Download dependencies `pip instlal -r requirements.txt`

-Now create an .env file and copy the .copyme.env format then me for the corresponding values of these tokens
+Now create an .env file and copy the .copyme.env format then ask me for the corresponding values of these tokens

 ### Upcoming features